-Chief Diversity Officer — Roger Williams University
+Vice President of Equity and Inclusion and Chief Diversity Officer — Roger Williams University

-Dr. Ame Lambert serves as the Vice President for Equity and Inclusion and Chief Diversity Officer at Roger Williams University where she leads the embedding of equity into all university operations and also leads efforts to support the thriving of minoritized students and employees.
-Her aim is to close the gap between potential and thriving and help people and organizations BE-COME.
+Dr. Ame Lambert serves as Vice President of Equity and Inclusion and Chief Diversity Officer for Roger Williams University.
+Lambert leads the embedding of equity into all university operations and the efforts to support the thriving of minoritized students and employees.
+With her aim to close the gap between potential and thriving, she helps both people and organizations BE-COME.

-Lambert serves as the chair of the Pre-conference committee for the National Association of Diversity Officers in Higher education and designed the institute for new chief diversity officers at the annual conference.
-Her interdisciplinary lens helps her integrate the best of disparate disciplines such as organization development, neuroscience, education, and intercultural communication in the creation of complex responses to complex human challenges.
+Lambert serves as chair of the pre-conference committee for the National Association of Diversity Officers in Higher Education, for which she designed the institute for new chief diversity officers at the annual conference.
+Her interdisciplinary lens enables her to integrate the best of disparate disciplines, such as organization development, neuroscience, education, and intercultural communication, in the creation of complex responses to complex human challenges.